ioccc-src/winner/2000/rince/README.md

     large string constant could not be split up using a "partA" "partB" method which clearly limits the code layout.
-However the space saved by using a single long string constant is more than outweighed by ability to further obfuscate.
+However the space saved by using a single long string constant is more than outweighed by the ability to further obfuscate.

 2. convert ANSI tri-graphs to ASCII

     These are not used.

-3. C pre-process the source ignoring #include lines
+3. C pre-process the source ignoring `#include` lines
-4. C pre-process the source ignoring #define and #include lines
+4. C pre-process the source ignoring `#define` and `#include` lines

     This does a good job of expanding out the code, but it does not clarify things greatly.
-The use of #defines has been restricted primarily to a space-saving mechanism.
+The use of `#defines` has been restricted primarily to a space-saving mechanism.

-    Additionally, the use of typedefs means that the types used are still obscured unless further replacement edits are made.
+    Additionally, the use of `typedef`s means that the types used are still obscured unless further replacement edits are made.

 5. Run it through a C beautifier.

-    GNU indent seems to do a reasonable job, provided that the
-    #defines are expanded first.
-This doesn't lay the algorithm
-    particularly bare though as most of the obfuscations are not simple code layouts.
+    GNU indent seems to do a reasonable job, provided that the `#define`s are expanded first.
+This doesn't lay the algorithm particularly bare though as most of the obfuscations are not simple code layouts.